derailed/k9s/README.md

     currentCluster: minikube
     # KeepMissingClusters will keep clusters in the config if they are missing from the current kubeconfig file.
 Default false
     KeepMissingClusters: false
+    # Provide shell pod customization when nodeShell feature gate is enabled!
+    shellPod:
+      # The shell pod image to use.
+      image: killerAdmin
+      # The namespace to launch to shell pod into.
+      namespace: default
+      # The resource limit to set on the shell pod.
+      limits:
+        cpu: 100m
+        memory: 100Mi
+      # Enable TTY
+      tty: true
     # Persists per cluster preferences for favorite namespaces and view.
     clusters:
       coolio: